 Dan and I decided – since the weather was lovely, and you never know when it’ll be gone for 8 months in the UK – to take a seat outdoors.
 We ordered a couple of drink drinks (which were quite expensive) and checked out the menu.

 It was quite pricey, so Dan and I settled on a couple of burgers, he the standard beef burger, and I the lamb and mint, which admittedly were delicious.
 The staff were even generous enough to bring Ted a bowl of water and a couple of doggy treats while we ate.

 We finished the meal with a delicious chocolate tart for dessert.
 I was desperate for something sweet, and found it to be indulgent without being too rich.
 Dan was a gentleman and let me have the last bit.

 As an addition to a lovely stay, we had breakfast each morning.
 As we had Ted, and weren’t allowed into the restaurant area with him, the staff reserved a table for us in the dog friendly section of the pub.
 We hadn’t asked for the reservation, so it was a thoughtful touch, and made us feel truly cared for.

 All guests who have breakfast included were entitled to raid the continental table, which had an array of cereals, cold cuts, yogurts, fruits, and pastries, and we could order a hot breakfast too.
-During our three night stay, I had a full English and salmon and scrambled egg, and both meals were very tasty, and filling.
-I did however, have to dip into the pastries every morning as soon as I noticed they had cherry, apple and custard danishes.
+During our three night stay, I had a full English and salmon and scrambled egg; both meals were very tasty, and filling.
+I did have to dip into the pastries every morning as soon as I noticed they had danishes.
 Old habits die hard.

 Allow me to reiterate that for a three night stay, this was not cheap.
 The room, the food and the drinks are pricey, but the quality is second to none.
-I loved the decor and overall feel of the establishment and would definitely recommend it as a base for people visiting the Cotswolds.
+I loved the decor and overall feel of the establishment; I’d definitely recommend The Stag at Stow as a base for people visiting the Cotswolds.